Rael, Syria

-Rael (راعل), also spelled Ra'il, is a Turkmen village in northern Aleppo Governorate, northwestern Syria.
+Rael (راعل), also spelled Ra'il, is a village in northern Aleppo Governorate, northwestern Syria.
 Located halfway between Azaz and al-Rai, some 40 km north of the city of Aleppo and 8 km south of the border to the Turkish province of Kilis, the village administratively belongs to Nahiya Sawran in Azaz District.
 Nearby localities include Ihtaimlat 3 km to the south and Dabiq 5 km to the south.
 In the 2004 census, Rael had a population of 1,750.
+The village is inhabited by Turkmen.
 Traveler Martin Hartmann noted the village as a Turkish village in late 19th century.